openhab/openhab-docs/configuration/items.md

 ...
 ```

-Let's make a small example to illustrate this function.
+Here is a small example that illustrates how to use this function.
-If you have a sensor which returns the number 0 for a closed window and 1 for an open window, you can transform these values into the words "opened" or "closed".
+If you have a sensor which returns the number 0 for a closed window and 1 for an open window; the `.map` file below transforms these values into the words "opened" or "closed".
+You can then use these words to display the status of the window in a way that can be easily understood.
 Create a map file named `window.map` for example and add the desired keys and values.

 ```text